scenerystack/community/docs/reference/api/sim/NavigationBarAudioToggleButton.md

 # NavigationBarAudioToggleButton

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/NavigationBarAudioToggleButton.ts](https://github.com/phetsims/joist/blob/main/js/NavigationBarAudioToggleButton.ts) for the most up-to-date information.

 ## Overview

 NavigationBarAudioToggleButton is a button for controlling whether audio is enabled or disabled that is designed to